SobuZ391/Real-Estate-Website/README.md

--This is a luxury real estate website
+- This is a luxury real estate website

 - In this website there is json file with 6 objecet data

--It has 3 private route first one is property details and second one is userprofile
+- It has 3 private route first one is property details and second one is userprofile

--you can update profile
+- you can update profile

 - it has google login and github login